apigee/apigee-remote-service-envoy/docs/demo-hybrid.md

 That's the basics!
 There's a lot more you can do including:

-* Hitting the quota.
-(We set it to 5 per minute, try it out.)
+* Hit the quota.
+(We set it to 5 per minute, run that curl a few more times.)
-* Generating and use JWT tokens with OAuth scopes
+* Generate and use JWT tokens with OAuth scopes.
-* Access analytics (see the `Analyze` menu in the Apigee UI)
+* Access analytics (see the `Analyze` menu in the Apigee UI).
+* Use the CLI to control bindings.
-* Create custom rules for access
+* Create custom authorization rules.

-But that's another doc.
+But that's in another doc.

 Enjoy!